Intruder arrested after breaching White House grounds

 The Secret Service "did a phenomenal job and they continue to provide phenomenal protection to the president and the first family, and the president was very appreciative of their efforts," he told reporters.

-The White House has seen numerous attempts by people trying to hop the fence surrounding the building.
+The White House has seen numerous attempts by people trying to hop the fence surrounding the storied residence at 1600 Pennsylvania Ave.
 A 2014 incident in which an Army veteran carried a folding knife onto the grounds — and got as far as the East Room — led the White House to install sharp metal spikes on the fencing.

+The Secret Service and National Park Service won approval earlier this year to build a taller fence meant to deter potential fence climbers.
+The current barrier is 7 feet, and the new one — at 11-foot-7 — could see construction start next year.